Desmoid Tumors

 Desmoid tumors do not metastasize (spread from one body part to another), however, they are known for having unpredictable behavior and treatment approaches may vary.
 These tumors can cause severe pain and morbidity resulting from disfigurement, vascular constriction, and loss of physical function.
 When aggressive and near or involving vital structures, desmoid tumors can be life-threatening.

-Watch DeAnn's desmoid tumor story
+Watch Kevin's desmoid tumor story

 Where do desmoid tumors grow?